thelightdesigner/ScuffedWalls/Functions.md

 # Blackout
 adds a single light off event

+# AppendToAllEventsBetween
+adds on custom chroma data to events/lights between the function time and endtime

+ - toBeat: float
+ - appendTechnique: int(0-2)
+ - chroma customdata
+  lighttype: 0, 1, 2, 3; the type of the light
+ ~special things~
+ - converttoprops
+ - propfactor
+ - converttorainbow
+ - rainbowfactor

 # AppendToAllWallsBetween
 adds on custom noodle data to walls between the function time and endtime